HeliosTv/heliostv/README.md

 ## Getting Started

+> Important : You need to install the HeliosTv GStreamer plugins to start the
+> daemon

+Start the daemon:

+    heliostv 31105 31106

+You can then start a client.
+A sample client using gst-launch is available in the example directory :

+    ./example/heliostv-play 1

+Where 1 is the channel number to play.

 ## Getting Into

 One of the aim of HeliosTv is to be able to use it in clients written in any